-The head mounted display device is able to create a three-dimensional map of the surroundings within which virtual and real objects may be seen.
-Users are able to interact with virtual objects by selecting them, for example by looking at virtual object.
+The head-mounted display device can create a three-dimensional map of the surroundings within which virtual and real objects may be seen.
+Users can interact with virtual objects by selecting them, for example by looking at a virtual object.

-Once selected, a user may thereafter manipulate or move the virtual object, for example by grabbing and moving it or performing some other predefined gesture with respect to the object.
+Once selected, a user may thereafter manipulate or move the virtual object, for example by grabbing and moving it or performing some other predefined gesture concerning the object.

 Geolocation and Augmented Reality

 Another patent talks about Geo-location, and setting locations up for different moods under an augmented reality approach.
 So we could possibly see scenes such as:

 That patent is on Mixed reality filtering.
 This patent could easily be re-written into a Star Trek episode as well, as in when the Holodeck might be overwhelming: